Please complete this brief survey for clearance to enter IPoly's campus.

 A: Upon meeting minimum entrance requirements, students are invited to take an entrance exam.

 Entrance exam test results will be mailed home within four weeks of testing.
-Students that pass the entrance exam will be entered into a lottery drawing.
-Lottery results will be mailed home.
+Students that pass the entrance exam will move forward in the admissions process.
+Based on when a students applies, students will either be considered for early acceptance or entered into a lottery drawing.

-Due to limited openings, once the first 136 students have been selected via lottery drawing, all spaces will be full for the incoming freshman class.
-Remaining student names will then be drawn to create a waiting list.
+Due to limited openings, once 136 students have accepted, all spaces will be full for the incoming freshman class.
+Remaining student names will then be drawn via lottery to create a waiting list.
 Students placed on the waiting list will be contacted once there is an opening; the waiting list will be valid through the next school year.

-Students that cannot get in in their freshman year due to space limitations will be notified, and may choose to reapply for tenth grade.
+Students that are placed on a waiting list due to space limitations will be notified, and may choose to reapply for tenth grade.
 The ranking on the waiting list will still be honored.
 In that case, students will need to submit a new application, but will not be required to take the entrance exam again.

 Q: What types of students does IPoly look for?